 Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Under Armour, Inc.

-/EIN News/ -- LOS ANGELES, Dec.
-10, 2019 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 6, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of Under Armour, Inc. (“Under Armour” or the “Company”) (NYSE: UA , UAA) investors who purchased securities between August 3, 2016 and November 1, 2019, inclusive (the “Class Period”).
+/EIN News/ -- LOS ANGELES , Dec.
+17, 2019 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 6, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of Under Armour, Inc. (“Under Armour” or the “Company”) (NYSE: UA , UAA) investors who purchased securities between August 3, 2016 and November 1, 2019, inclusive (the “Class Period”).

 If you are a shareholder who suffered a loss, click here to participate.